-Jock Herron is an Instructor focused on food systems and health at the Harvard Graduate School of Design.
+Jock Herron is a Design Critic focused on food systems and health at the Harvard Graduate School of Design.
 He co-led the Smart Cities and Wellness project sponsored by the Humana Corporation and the Responsive Environments and Artifacts Lab at the GSD.
-This past year, he served on the Steering Committee of the Worcester County Food Hub Initiative, and he is currently working on a rotational grazing project in Central Massachusetts.
-Co-manager of family farms in southern Ohio and a former chairman of the Worcester Foundation for Biomedical Research, he has a longstanding view that food systems are at the nexus of population and habitat health.
+He served on the original Steering Committee of the Worcester County Food Hub Initiative, and was an early supporter of a rotational grazing business in Central Massachusetts.
+Co-manager of family farms in southern Ohio (grains, gravel, lumber, solar) and a former chairman of the Worcester Foundation for Biomedical Research, he has a longstanding view that food systems are at the nexus of population and habitat health.

 Jock has published three book chapters on sustainability with Harvard Business School professors, and published an article in African Health: Tanzania on rapid test diagnostics.
 Co-founder and partner in Tidepool Press and a former senior managing director and partner at a global investment firm, he co-founded BT Ventures as well as Zoologic, an educational software company with over 400 hundred institutional clients on four continents.
 Jock currently chairs the board of the American Antiquarian Society, a leading research library in pre-1877 American history, and until recently chaired the board of the Cambridge Center for Adult Education.